Kheexuan/DSP-Audio-Classification-Pipeline-/README.md

 <p align="center">
 <img width="350" height="672" alt="image" src="https://github.com/user-attachments/assets/5816ac08-db20-41f5-b0c0-22eda687ea69" />
 </p>
 After these characteristics were identified, a low-pass filter was implemented to focus on frequencies below 1000 Hz, together with a threshold of 0.5 and a spectral flatness condition of less than 0.005.
 As shown in the figure above, this led to a significant improvement in both readings, as the system was now able to identify the sound correctly, whereas previously it had failed to detect it.
-This suggests that constraining the analysis to the lower-frequency region and applying stricter flatness-based conditions helped the model better capture the acoustic properties of this sound type.
+This suggests that constraining the analysis to the lower-frequency region and applying stricter flatness-based conditions helped the model better capture the audio properties of this sound type.

 # Features Extraction
 https://librosa.org/doc/latest/feature.html